joshsymonds/cc-tools/README.md

 ### 🎛️ Development Controls
 - **MCP management** - Enable/disable context servers per-project
 - **Debug logging** - Detailed execution logs for troubleshooting
-- **Skip registry** - Pause validation for specific directories
 - **No daemon required** - Direct execution, no background processes

-### 🔍 Command Discovery
-- **Build tools** - Make, Just, NPM, Yarn, PNPM, Cargo
-- **Language-specific** - golangci-lint, ruff, pytest, cargo clippy
-- **Custom scripts** - Finds `./scripts/lint`, `./scripts/test`
-- **Config-aware** - Reads project settings and environment variables
-- **Timeout protection** - Configurable limits prevent hanging

 ## Installation

 ### Claude Code Hooks

-cc-tools provides powerful hooks that you can use in Claude Code itself.
-Hooks are shipped as separate binaries so that you may invoke them directly from Claude Code's `settings.json`
+cc-tools provides the statusline hook that you can use in Claude Code itself.

-- **`cc-tools-validate`** - Runs linting and testing on file changes
 - **`cc-tools-statusline`** - Generates the rich statusline

 ### Download Pre-built Binaries